crosstheages/public-data/patch-notes.md

   - Game window will now be put in foreground if you are in the queue and are matched.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.14.4931 Patch

+`2023-05-18 23:30 UTC`

+### Changes

+- Loot
+  - NFT.NYC 2023, Neo Easter and Neo Reborn are now mintable.

+### Fixes

+- Play
+  - Surrender conditions are now displayed in normal.
+- Crafting
+  - Various fixes.
+- Leaderboard
+  - Various fixes.
+- Collection
+  - Kassius artwork is no longer mixed.
+- Loot
+  - Fixed an issue where an expired Relic was displayed (with a negative time remaining).

 ## 0.14.4920 Patch